dbak5/CybesecurityResourcesTools/ProfessionalBodies.md

 However, I would recommend that you join local, Australian professional bodies, so that you can gain access to a network of local professionals and opportunities.

-These are only the ones I've joined.
+These are the ones I've joined:

 - [Australian Computer Society (ACS)](https://www.acs.org.au) is not focused on cybersecurity, but can provide some good learning resources.
 - [Australian Information Security Association (AISA)](https://www.aisa.org.au) has provided me with some good networking opportunities and have local chapters.